 There are several Governors camps on this stretch of river.
 The main Governors Camp is the largest with 37 tents.
-Il Moran, our favourite is smaller with just 10 and then further along the river is Little Governors with 17 guest tents.
-In low season (March/April/May) when we stayed (May 2017) there was a hardly another vehicle to be seen with few guests across the 3 camps, however in high season when the migration arrives we imagine this area has a different feel!
+Il Moran is smaller with just 10 guest tents and then further along the river, facing a beautiful marsh area, is Little Governors with 17 guest tents.
+In low season (March/April/May) when we stayed (May 2017) there was a hardly another vehicle to be seen with few guests across the three camps, however in high season when the migration arrives we imagine this area has a rather different feel!

 The original Governors camp is an atmospheric old-school camp, beautifully located on a meander in the river.
-The migration passes right though this area with river crossings being viewed from the bar in times gone by.
-The tent's may be smaller and the spec not as high as the newer tented camps in the nearby conservation areas but the location ensures this camp has a special place and makes up for what it lacks in polish.
+The migration passes right though this area with river crossings even being viewed from the bar!
+The tent's may be smaller and the spec not as high as at some of the newer tented camps in the nearby conservation areas but the location ensures this camp remains a special place - you are right in the heart of the action here.

 Most of the 37 ensuite tents are river facing - there are only a

 handful without a view.
 Nine tents are located on the plains side rather than the river side, with beautiful open views.
 Some of these plains view tents are configured for families with one double bed and two singles.
-There is a mown lawn immediately in front of the tent for ball games and running about with the plains beyond.
+There is a large lawn area immediately in front of the tents for ball games and running about with the plains then beyond.

 The large dining area offers buffet meals, with tables spilling out over the lawn down to the river - a great spot to sit and watch the comings and goings on the river bank.
 You'll find several hanging chairs in the trees - a comfy spot to sit and relax.
 By night the staff light a fire pit and more often than not the resident hippos come out for a stroll on the lawn, carefully watched by the askari (night watchmen).